Community Outreach team

 For questions or comments, please contact Outreach@fwpmi.org for more information.

-All Special Olympics events have been canceled through May 31, 2020.
-We will stay in contact with Special Olympics to determine a future event the FWPMI Chapter can volunteer for.
+All Special Olympics events have been canceled indefinitely.
+We will stay in contact with Special Olympics to determine a future event for which the FWPMI Chapter can volunteer.

 Using PM Skills to Give Back!

 The FWPMI chapter participated in the Dallas Givecamp for the first time.
 12 PMs participated and collectively volunteered 342 hours across the event!
 There were about 40 PMs in all, which was the largest number of PMs that have participated in this event!
 The PMs were matched to a team by experience and the FW chapter was represented on 7 of the teams.

 Prior to the weekend development event, the PMs also attended a Boot Camp on August 28th and a Kickoff on October 1.
 PMs were assigned to teams that included a charity representative, Business Analyst, User Experience specialist, and Web Developer(s).
 Several of the PMs also met with their teams, including the nonprofits that they were working with ahead of time to nail down the scope and requirements for the project they would develop and complete during the event weekend.